pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `rollout_model.engine_type`: Type of inference engine.
 Options: `vllm_async` (recommended), `vllm`.
 - `rollout_model.engine_num`: Number of inference engines.
 - `rollout_model.tensor_parallel_size`: Degree of tensor parallelism.
+- `rollout_model.enable_history`: Whether to enable model call history recording.
+If set to `True`, the model wrapper automatically records the return experiences of model calls.
+Please periodically extract the history via `extract_experience_from_history` to avoid out-of-memory issues.
+Default is `False`.
 - `auxiliary_models`: Additional models used for custom workflows.
 - `eval_interval`: Interval (in steps) for evaluating the model.
 - `eval_on_startup`: Whether to evaluate the model on startup.
 More precisely, at step 0 with the original model, so it will not be triggered when restarting.